Opera Theatre of Saint Louis: Administration

-Succeeding Gaddes as OTSL General Director was Charles MacKay, who held the post from 1985 to 2008.
-MacKay had previously served as OTSL Executive Director, beginning in 1984.
+Succeeding Gaddes as OTSL general director was Charles MacKay, who held the post from 1985 to 2008.
+MacKay had previously served as OTSL executive director, beginning in 1984.
 MacKay led the campaign to construct and fund the new Sally S. Levy Opera Center, a new and permanent administrative home and year-round rehearsal facility for the organisation.
 In addition, in 2005, OTSL adopted projected English-language supertitles in the theatre.
-From 1985 until his death in April 2007, the OTSL Artistic Director was Colin Graham.
-From 1991 to 2017, OTSL's Music Director was Stephen Lord.
+From 1985 until his death in April 2007, the OTSL artistic director was Colin Graham.
+From 1991 to 2017, OTSL's music director was Stephen Lord.
 Lord subsequently held the title of OTSL music director emeritus until his resignation in June 2019, following publication of allegations of sexual misconduct.
 In June 2017, OTSL announced the appointment of Roberto Kalb as its resident conductor, effective with the 2018 season.

-In September 2007, OTSL named James Robinson as the company's next Artistic Director, and Timothy O'Leary to the position of Executive Director.
-MacKay concluded his OTSL tenure as General Director on September 30, 2008.
-In June 2008, OTSL named O'Leary as its third General Director, effective October 1, 2008.
+In September 2007, OTSL named James Robinson as the company's next artistic director, and Timothy O'Leary to the position of executive director.
+MacKay concluded his OTSL tenure as general director on September 30, 2008.
+In June 2008, OTSL named O'Leary as its third general director, effective October 1, 2008.
 O'Leary concluded his OTSL general directorship on June 30, 2018.

 In April 2018, OTSL announced the appointment of Andrew Jorgensen as its next general director, effective July 2, 2018.
 In July 2020, OTSL's then-director of artistic administration, Damon Bristo, was arrested for child sex trafficking in the second degree.
 He was placed on unpaid leave and later resigned.

-In February 2022, OTSL announced simultaneously the extension of Robinson's contact as artistic director through 2026, and the appointment of Daniela Candillari as its new principal conductor, with an initial contract of 3 years.
+In February 2022, OTSL announced simultaneously the extension of Robinson's contact as artistic director through 2026, and the appointment of Daniela Candillari as its new principal conductor, with an initial contract of three years.
 Candillari is the first female conductor to be named principal conductor of the company.
 In October 2022, OTSL announced an extension to Jorgensen's contract as OTSL general director through June 2028.
+In February 2024, OTSL announced an extension to Candillari's contract as OTSL general director through June 2028.
+In August 2024, OTSL announced the scheduled departure of Robinson as its artistic director, effective September 2024.
+In May 2025, OTSL announced the appointment of Patricia Racette as its next artistic director, the first woman to be named to the post, effective 1 October 2025.
+Racette is to continue as the company's director of its Young Artist Programs in parallel with this appointment.